eyadgaran/SimpleML/docs/source/quickstart.rst

 Set Up a Database
 -----------------

-Postgres is the preferred (and tested) database flavor, but since sqlalchemy is used to manage all communication, any supported database should work.
+By default a local sqlite database will be created and used, but Postgres is the preferred (and tested) database flavor for production systems.
+Internally since sqlalchemy is used to manage all communication, any supported database should work.
 While it is possible to use SimpleML on an existing database (provided there are no overlapping tables), it is recommended to create a new database with the appropriate role-based access.